mcnik/mcnik.github.io/about.md

 This is an attempt to think beyond a tweet.
 I often have thoughts and ideas about things that lead to "discourse" on Twitter.
 I almost never weigh in and if I do, it is with a tweet.
 Often, I have the beginnings of an idea that I would like to test or a thought that I would like to burnish.
 I need a place to write down my thoughts so I can be sure of them.
 It is a difficult game though because I risk compounding confirmation bias.
 I could also invite dissent and who knows what shape that might take.

 I am also risk averse as are all who fear failure.
-But, I think, I am tired of waiting to be wrong.
+Lately, I have noticed an annoyance with waiting to be wrong.
 This is an attempt at being wrong now.

+And, yes, there is definitely better writing, on probably all of these topics, out there but when has that ever been a reason not do a thing?

 <br/><br/>

 ### More Information